GeorgiaDome Final 2026 Mock Draft

 19.

 The Panthers, fresh of an NFC South crown, seem to be accelerating their rebuild acquiring Devin Lloyd and Jalen Phillips.
 However, it might be time to cut bait on Xavier Legette as he has not been dependable enough.
-McMillan has been a homerun and Coker can hold his own as a slot or WR3.
-Canales is too bright of an OC to pass on WR1 potential at #19 and ownership is going to do everything they can to support Bryce Young.
-Finally my WR1 is off the board at #19.
+McMillan has been a homerun and Coker can hold his own as a WR3.
+Canales is too bright of an OC to think he has enough to win in the postseason from a skill standpoint and ownership is going to do everything they can to support Bryce Young.
+For the 3rd straight year, the Panthers go WR and take KC Concepcion.

 20.